scare-scale/ScareScale/src/content/movie/descendent-2025.md

     suspense: 0
     psychological: 0
 tmdbBackdropId: /asO6UtEqDB9bdJzDDjnSzNZf3vY.jpg
+synopsis: "After a traumatic brain injury triggers terrifying visions of extraterrestrials and a newfound talent for drawing, a father-to-be begins to question his reality and becomes obsessed with the need to protect his family from an unseen threat."
 ---
-After a traumatic brain injury triggers terrifying visions of extraterrestrials and a newfound talent for drawing, a father-to-be begins to question his reality and becomes obsessed with the need to protect his family from an unseen threat.